lukastk/maths-notes/Short notes.md

 & = \int_0^t d\tau_a \frac{\partial}{\partial q_{\mu}(\tau_a) } g_{i}^{\mu} \frac{\partial}{\partial q_{\nu}(\tau_a) } g_{j}^{\nu} \delta^{ij}
 \end{aligned} $$

-So regardless of the pairing, the
+So regardless of the pairing, we get the same result.
+Thus the sum in $\prod \sum$ will only lead to a factor of the total number of possible combinations

 #### Reference